giovdellap/ArchiGPT/ARCHITECTURAL/ArchiGPT_0.1/Setup.md

 Assumptions:
 - The requests will come from the outside, our system should expose a web REST API to fullfill the User Stories.
+- The Database should be distributed, the data that belong to the context of a specific container must be stored and accessed inside that container.
 - A service is intended as a docker container with micro-services inside the container.
 - Each micro-service can expose ports on the inside or outside the container.
 - A port exposed inside can be accessed only by the other micro-services inside that container.